 This world language course enables student to interact in the target language using a variety of familiar, taught words and phrases.
 Students will be able to understand and recognize words, characters, and basic, practiced phrases.
 Students will recognize and participate in culturally authentic activities.
 This course will help students leverage their prior knowledge in their primary language to make basic comparisons and connections to familiar topics in the target language and culture.
-This course may be offered for dual enrollment.

-Fees: Tuition if taken for Dual Enrollment Prerequisite: 1 Mandarin credit or instructor
+Prerequisite: 1 Mandarin credit or instructor Fees: Tuition if taken for Dual Enrollment